Bug #33

 I also tested with a phone and the result look also fully okay (for me).

-Updated by Jörg Ebeling about 3 years ago
+Updated by Jörg Ebeling over 3 years ago

-Updated by Pawel Wasylewicz about 3 years ago
+Updated by Pawel Wasylewicz over 3 years ago

 Jörg Ebeling wrote in #note-4: